WowWeeLabs/MiP-BLE-Protocol/README.md

 * 1B = Day 27 (when converted to decimal)
 * 07 = Number 7 (when converted to decimal) for the revision on this day

-Remember that this is a **String** so if you want to treat them as numbers, you will need to convert hex string OE into an int.
+Remember that this is a **String** so if you want to treat them as Integers, you will need to convert the hex into an integer.
 Most languages have this as a built in core function.

 **Using MiP via the onboard UART port**